orra-dev/agent-fragile-to-prod-guide/stage3-grounding/README.md

 4. **Execution or Rejection**:
     - Valid plans are executed
-    - Invalid plans are rejected with an explanation
+    - Invalid plans are rejected

 ## Hallucination Prevention Example